Nomogram Predicting Local Recurrence After Curettage

-Nomogram for Giant Cell Tumor of Bone
+for Patients With Giant Cell Tumor of Bone in the Extremity 四肢の骨巨細胞腫に対する搔爬術後の

 Orthopedic surgeons perform curettage (joint-preserving surgery) rather than en bloc resection for bone giant cell tumors of the extremities in order to achieve good functional outcomes; however, a high local recurrence risk remains a concern.
 If the risk of local recurrence is adequately understood, careful examination and frequent imaging studies can be performed in high-risk patients, enabling early detection of local recurrence and subsequent curettage or radiofrequency ablation, thereby preserving the joint.
 We have developed a web-based nomogram to predict the risk of local recurrence after curettage of bone giant cell tumors of the extremities.
 This nomogram can be provided to clinicians to enhance their ability to assess patient prognosis, strengthen prognosis-based decision-making, improve patient stratification, and inform patients in the clinic.
 External validation using data from other institutions is required in the future.